Change management has had an impact on me

 My Current Life

-On a daily basis, I continue to learn and grow with any and every change I encounter in my life, no matter how big or small.
+Daily, I continue to learn and grow with any and every change I encounter in my life, no matter how big or small.
 How about you?

 “Life belongs to the living, and he who lives must be prepared for change.”